The Jane Froman Show: Production

 The series was created by Irving Mansfield and produced and directed by Byron Paul.
 Writers were Irvin Graham, Jimmy Shirl, Ervin Drake, and Albert Stillman.
 The choreographer was Peter Birch, and Alfredo Antonini directed the music.
 The show originated at WCBS-TV.
+Allyn Edwards was the announcer.

 The program was initially 30 minutes long, broadcast on Saturday afternoons.
 Later it changed to a 15-minute format on Tuesday and Thursday evenings.